Caring, Comprehensive Medical Care For Workers With Hand & Wrist Injuries

 - An average of 110,000 workers in the United States miss work because of hand injuries each year.

-- Emergency rooms see over one million workers each year with hand or wrist injuries.
+- Emergency rooms see over one million workers each year with hand or wrist problems.

-- Hand and wrist injuries cost workers an average of six days on the job.
+- Wrist and hand injuries cost workers an average of six days on the job.
 Workers lose an average of 14 days on the job for hand sprains, strains and tears.

 - Each year, over 12,000 job transfers or restrictions result from hand sprains, strains, tears and cuts.